1,000+ Opportunities

 Families are supported through a holistic approach with financial assistance, resources, and case management as needed.
 For questions about this application, please contact Pamela Roberts at pamela@sachsfoundation. org

-Based on current listing details, eligibility includes: Black youth in grades 8-12 in Colorado.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Black youth in grades 8-12 in Colorado.
+Confirm the full requirements in the official notice before applying.